zzsdsgdtc/Genre-specific-MuseGAN/README.md

   ```
   - Try it again!

-  If there's still some packages missing, just pip install or conda install the reported one.
+  If there's still some packages missing during training, just pip install or conda install the reported one.

 ### Prepare training data
 ```sh